 How To Eat Plant-Based On A Budget

-In today’s world, there is so much information floating around about dramatic diets, new food trends, what’s in when it comes to healthy eating, and what’s out.
+In today’s world, there is so much information floating around about dramatic diets, new food trends, and how you should be eating.
 Finding what’s right for you can seem like navigating a stormy sea with a blindfold on.
-Here’s a simple tip that I’ve learned that has helped me navigate my health and disordered eating tremendously: Listen to your body’s needs, unrestricted, while eating a lush and diverse plant-based diet.
+Here’s a simple tip that I’ve learned that has helped me navigate my body, ethics, and relationship with food: Listen to your body’s needs, unrestricted, while eating a lush and diverse plant-based diet.

-It’s sometimes possible to eat an entirely plant-based, vegan-friendly diet on a low budget.
+It’s often possible to eat an entirely plant-based, vegan-friendly diet on a low budget.
 But not always.
-Because of how our food system is set up in the USA, folks don’t aways have access to fresh produce or healthy foods.
+Because of how our food system is set up in the USA (and other places around the world), folks don’t aways have access to fresh produce or healthy foods.
 Keeping in mind that we all have different experiences, resources, and incomes, there are some simple tips that you can follow to reduce food costs while keeping animals and their secretions off your plate.

 2. Buy In Bulk or Hit Up The Farmer’s Market

 Buy your items in bulk or shop at a farmer’s market.
 Items are almost always cheaper when you get them directly from the source or in larger quantities.
 Not only will you be saving some green, but you’ll be saving packaging material and energy used to package and ship goods, protecting Mother Earth as you go.
-If there are no farmers markets around you, try to go directly to the source.
+If there are no farmers markets around you, try to go directly to the source and connecting with some local farmers and growers in your area.
 Here are some tips for buying in bulk.

 3. Grow Your Own Veggies, Or Trade